epigone707/ocpWeb/README.md

 If you want to kill the server, press Ctrl+C.

-Fire up the development server:
+Then, open a new terminal and fire up the development server:
 ```
 $ cd client
 $ npm run serve